 Depending on the country, this might vary.
 Countries usually have regulations as to the maximum percentage of broker’s fee.

-When choosing a mortgage broker you want to ask them about their lender and borrower compensation fees.
+When choosing a mortgage broker, ask them about their lender and borrower compensation fees.
 This will tell you how much of the amount they get, and who pays for it.

 A decisive factor on how much brokers charge is competition in the area.
 Usually, if there’s more competition, it will be easier for you to get a better deal.